Lupus590-MC/Players-Need-Not-Apply/gameplay notes.md

     * or could place them at a tree

 # respawning
-* players might run out of fuel and want to try again
+* players might run out of fuel and want to try again or otherwise brick their turtle
 * place chest of turtle's items?
 * void the turtle and its inventory?